core-wg/oscore/draft-ietf-core-object-security.md

 ### Initial Sequence Numbers and Replay Window {#initial-replay}

 The Sender Sequence Number is initialized to 0.
-The supported types of replay protection and replay window length is application specific and depends on the lower layers.
+The supported types of replay protection and replay window length is application specific and depends on how OSCORE is transported.
 The default is DTLS-type replay protection with a window size of 32 initiated as described in Section 4.1.2.6 of {{RFC6347}}.

 ## Requirements on the Security Context Parameters